sareeyali/sareeyali/README.md

 I am a Computer Science major at UC Davis with a focus on full-stack engineering, cloud systems, and applied machine learning.
 I love mentoring beginners and leading student tech teams.
 For my next side project, I want to experiment with crypto and build a small blockchain app.
 Outside of coding, I enjoy swimming and reading thrillers!

-What I’ve Worked On 🌷
+What I Have Worked On 🌷

 💌 **Transit Monitor** — processes 100k+ live IoT records with low-latency pipelines
 💌 **ML Sleep Disorder Predictor** — full ML pipeline + Dockerized deployment